department-of-veterans-affairs/vets-api/README.md

 ## Development Setup ( Docker )

+Copy the certificate files from the ~/.certs directory of your local system to `./config/certs`.

 To run the api via docker from the root of the project run the following commands

 ```